usnistgov/ActEV_Scorer/scripts/human_errors/README.md

-# ActEV Scorer scripts
+# ActEV Scorer - human_error scripts

-A bunch of useful scripts when using ActEV Scorer.
+A bunch of useful scripts when using ActEV_Scorer to highlight human errors.

 ## Table of content